Definition of Anaphylaxis:

 Treatment of anaphylaxis

 Epinephrine is the most effective treatment for anaphylaxis, and the injection should be given immediately (usually in the mucus).
-If you have had an anaphylaxis reaction before, you should take at least two doses of epinephrine with you at all times.
+If you have had an anaphylaxis reaction before, you should take at least two doses of epinephrine with you.

-Epinephrine expires after about a year, so make sure your prescription is up to date.
-If you have an anaphylactic reaction and the dose has expired, inject yourself anyway.
+Epinephrine expires after about a year, so make sure your prescription is updated.
+If you have an anaphylactic reaction and the dose has passed, inject yourself anyway.

-When medical personnel arrive, they can administer more epinephrine in a timely manner.
-If you are not able to breathe, you can put a tube in your mouth or nose to help you.
-If this does not work, they could do a surgery called a tracheotomy that places the tube directly in the trachea.
+When medical personnel arrives, they can administer more epinephrine promptly.
+If you cannot breathe, you can put a tube in your mouth or nose to help you.
+If this does not work, they could do a tracheotomy surgery that places the line directly in the trachea.

-Whether in the ambulance or in the hospital, you may need fluids and medications to help you breathe.
-You will probably have to stay in the emergency room for several hours to make sure you do not have a second reaction.
+Whether in the ambulance or the hospital, you may need fluids and medications to help you breathe.
+You will probably have to stay in the emergency room for several hours to ensure you do not have a second reaction.